wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/config-file.rst

 On start
 ^^^^^^^^

 When Wazuh dashboard starts checks if there are a file located at ``/usr/share/wazuh-dashboard/data/wazuh/config/wazuh.yml``.
-If this exists and does not a previous configuration stored in the saved object, the configuration defined in the file will be read and stored in the saved object.
+If this exists and there is not a previous configuration stored in the saved object, the configuration defined in the file will be read and stored in the saved object.

 Script
 ^^^^^^